- Do you know which country ranks first in Math scores?

 PISA result 2015: Singapore students swept the board

-According to the latest result of Program for International Student Assessment (Pisa) – a triennial international survey which aims to evaluate education systems worldwide by testing the skills and knowledge of 15-year-old students – Singapore came in first place in all the Pisa test subjects, ahead of school systems across Asia, Europe, Australasia and North and South America.
+According to the latest result of Program for International Student Assessment (Pisa) – a triennial international survey that aims to evaluate education systems worldwide by testing the skills and knowledge of 15-year-old students – Singapore came in first place in all the Pisa test subjects ahead of school systems across Asia, Europe, Australasia and North and South America.

 Here is the result of the latest Pisa 2015, where Singapore finished top in all 3 subjects:

 OECD education director Andreas Schleicher said Singapore was “not only doing well, but getting further ahead”.

 Not surprisingly, Singapore has long sat atop the list of the world’s best mathematics and science programs.
 Since the Trends in International Mathematics and Science Study (TIMSS) started ranking countries’ competitiveness in math literacy in 1995, Singapore has been consistently at the top.

-So, why is Singapore so successful at education, especially Math and Science?
+So, why is Singapore so successful in education, especially in Math and Science?

 Behind the success

 Singapore has invested heavily in its education system.
 Maths and science are core subjects in Singapore, taught throughout primary and secondary education.
 This island of the lion has become a “laboratory of maths teaching” by incorporating established international research into a highly effective teaching approach.
 With its emphasis on teaching pupils to solve problems, Singapore Maths’s pedagogical approach has become the envy of the world and is being used in thousands of schools across the United States.
-Here are some secrets why Singapore Math is catching on in American schools:
+Here are some secrets to why Singapore Math is catching on in American schools:

 #1 Firm foundation, deep mastery

 “Mathematics in Singapore is not about knowing everything.
 It’s about thinking like a mathematician”, said Andreas Schleicher, head of the OECD’s education assessment program.